Milton, Florida is located in the western Florida panhandle near Pensacola. It is on US-90 and about two miles north of I-10.

 This area of Northwest Florida was rich in timber and the naval stores that come from timber and were important to Florida's maritime trade.

 Most of Milton's industrial and commercial capacity was destroyed by the Union Army during the American Civil War.

-Two separate fires did a good job of almost destroying Milton in 1885 and 1892.
+Two separate fires almost destroyed Milton in 1885 and 1892.
 An even worse fire came along in 1909 which destroyed most of the remaining surviving buildings.

-The town is also a support center for the U.S. Navy's Whiting Field, an important training facility for Navy pilots.
+The town is also a support center for the U.S. Naval Air Station Whiting Field, an important training facility for Navy pilots.